Google Group, Sympa List, or Delegated Account; What Should I Request?

 Delegated Accounts (shared account)

-- Publicly facing and can be used for sending or receiving mail from any other email address(es).
+- Publicly facing address that can receive mail from any other email address including external accounts.

 -